List of South Africa Twenty20 International cricket records: Most catches in an innings

 The feat of taking 4 catches in an innings has been achieved by 14 fielders on 14 occasions with David Miller being the only South African fielder.

 Most catches in a series

 The 2019 ICC Men's T20 World Cup Qualifier, which saw Netherlands retain their title, saw the record set for the most catches taken by a non-wicket-keeper in a T20I series.
 Jersey's Ben Stevens and Namibia's JJ Smit took 10 catches in the series.
 AB de Villiers with 6 catches in the 2007 ICC World Twenty20 is the leading South African fielder on this list.

 Other records

 Most career matches

-India's Rohit Sharma holds the record for the most T20I matches played with 129, followed by Shoaib Malik of Pakistan with 124 and Mohammad Hafeez with 119 games.
-David Miller is the most experienced South African player having represented the team on 100 occasions.
+India's Rohit Sharma holds the record for the most T20I matches played with 159, followed by Paul Stirling with 145 and George Dockrell of Ireland with 139 games.
+David Miller is the most experienced South African player having represented the team on 122 occasions.